rsms/twitter-icon/README.md

 # White Twitter icon

-This is an alternative icon to the three different (but ugly) alternatives which comes with Twitter.app.
+This is an alternative icon to the three different ones which comes with Twitter.app.

 ## Installing